ibm-cloud-docs/EventStreams/quick_setup_guide.md

 Use the v2 endpoint of the REST Producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
 With the v2 endpoint you can use the {{site.data.keyword.messagehub}} schema registry by specifying the schema for the avro data type.

+- What are headers?
+Are they optional?
+You see headers in the message body.
+That’s the chunk of data that includes everything in the request or response.
+The headers usually come after the request line or response line.
+Value of colour is base64 - how to do that?

 The following code shows an example of sending a message of `text` type by using curl:

 ```sh